 Whether the procurers are Thai or Japanese, it’s difficult for relatively poor Thai parents to resist blandishments that could mean a new motorcycle, electrical appliances or even a new brick house–and thus an elevation of their social status.
 The prime so-called harvest time is in April when 12- and 13-year-olds complete the standard six years of schooling.
 Agents descend upon the villages.
 Sometimes teachers and even monks get commissions for telling the agents about vulnerable young girls, perhaps because a parent has racked up gambling debts.

-It’s almost become a cliche for Thai journalists or social workers visiting a northern village to identify which families have sold a daughter: they simply gauge the size of the house, vehicles or appliances.
+It’s almost become a cliche for Thai journalists or social workers visiting a northern village to identify which families have sold a daughter: they simply gauge the value of the house, vehicles or appliances.

 Whether it’s a young girl sold by parents or an older woman working off a debt, a prostitute typically must work off twice her sale price.
 If she is resold before the debt is paid off, she may well have to start over.
 Her debt may actually increase because she is charged for small infractions.
 The true slaves are the hill-tribe and foreign girls, sometimes kept chained.
 Their open-ended sentences often end only when the symptoms of AIDS become obvious.
 Only on rare occasions does escape or rescue free them.
 Pay-offs from brothels are a major source of income for the police all over Thailand.